quasart/TaToGE/docs/index.md

   - Dice
   - Sequence/CountDown follower
   - Cards to draw
-- Equipment set can be loaded from file (in json format)
+- Equipment set can be saved to/loaded from files (in json format)

 ## Technical spec

-- Should be portable to all Qt5 compatible platform, but tested only on Windows and linux
+- Should be portable to all Qt5 compatible platforms, but tested only on Windows and linux
 - Code released under GNU GPL v3.0
 - Translated in French